vulevu121/SonyCameraRemote/README.md

 This is a command-line interface for controlling new Sony cameras such as Sony Alpha 7C.
 Based on Sony Camera Remote SDK v1.05.

-To make it work, you need to follow libusb and environment setup instructions in RemoteSampleApp_IM_v1.05.00.pdf
+To make it work, you need to follow environment setup instructions in RemoteSampleApp_IM_v1.05.00.pdf

 Command Line Interface: